 And it’s Mac counterpart:

 Update 1st – 28.
-April 2016: MacID was replaced with Unlox.
+April 2018: MacID was replaced with Unlox.
 MacID is still available in App Store.
 To get Unlox work, you will also need to download Unlox for Mac.
-Unlox for iOS requires iOS 11.2 and later (earlier versions of iOS 11 are not supported cause of bugs in Apple’s Bluetooth API) and Macs must run macOS High Sierra and later.
+Unlox for iOS requires iOS 11.2 and later (earlier versions of iOS 11 are not supported due to bugs in Apple’s Bluetooth API) and Macs must run macOS High Sierra and later.
 Unlox for iOS and Mac can be downloaded here:

 And it’s Mac counterpart: